How to Do a Run Streak: Tips from a Run Coach

 Listen to your body.

-It sounds simple but many runners do not listen to their bodies.
-I have coached a lot of runners who pushed through pain and exhaustion and ended up injured.
-If your body is giving you signs of pain or exhaustion, listen to it.
-Do things to help your muscles recover like foam rolling and stretching, and putting your legs up the wall for 10 minutes (see more running recovery tips).
-And take recovery run days.
 Also, make sure your shoes are not too worn or old and they’re the right running shoes for your running habits and gait.
 This should help you ward off injuries, but if you do get injured, then, by all means, rest and go to a physical therapist.

 Plan ahead.

 Schedule when you will run each day and take into account your work schedule, family obligations, and the weather forecast.
 If it is supposed to rain, snow, or be extremely hot, you may need to shuffle things around to run at a different time than usual.
-Or, if you have access to a treadmill, you can run n the treadmill when the weather is bad.
+Or, if you have access to a treadmill, you can run on the treadmill when the weather is bad.

 Be generous with recovery days.

-The most common reason people stop their run streaks early is burnout or injury.
-So taking recovery days is so important to allow your body and mind to recuperate.
 I’ve had days on my run streak where I feel like I got hit by a bus, and doing a very slow, easy 1-mile jog has been so helpful to recover and return more energized the next day.
 Sometimes I’ve felt sluggish for two days in a row and pushed hard workout days back in favor of more recovery days.
 And that’s ok.
 The key is to keep moving, just a mile.

 Track your progress.

 Tracking your progress is a great way to see how much you are accomplishing with your run streak.
 It will also help you to stay motivated on days when the weather is bad or you don’t feel great.
 You can track your progress the old-school way by putting a check on a calendar.
 And record your workouts with a GPS running app or GPS running watch.
-I use my Garmin to track my runs and I also share my progress on Instagram.
-Social media can be a way to keep yourself accountable and to get cheered on as you overcome obstacles to complete your run streak.
-Tag me on the Runstreet Instagram and I’ll be happy to cheer you on in your run streak!

 I know you can do this.
 Happy run streaking to you.
 Here’s to many meaningful miles ahead. 😊